 Did you know… In South Africa a family of four can use anything between 300 and 800 litres of water in the home per day, whereas in some countries people use as little as 25 litres of water per person.
 Always be mindful of your water usage and think about how you can reduce.
 Source waterwise.co.za

 Sprinklers and hosepipes are now banned and you’re only allowed to water your garden with a bucket in the evening.
 So, instead of using water from the tap to do this, collect water from half drunk glasses, your shower and bath and to water your plants and gardens.
 Mulch the soil around your beds as this helps hold water or longer, lessening the need to water.
 Water your garden when it’s coolest in the late evening to prevent evaporation.
 Use biodegradable soap so that you don’t risk killing your plants or poisoning your soil.

 “If it’s yellow, let it mellow”

 Let’s be honest, this one may be a little icky for some but it does certainly make a difference.
 Depending on how modern your toilet is, a flush can use anywhere between 6 and 14 litres of water.
 The average person uses about 35 litres of water a day simply in the loo.
-If you’re at home, maybe skip the odd flush here or there and save grey water to flush the loo with (see point 1).
+If you’re at home, skip unnecessary flushes and use grey water to flush the loo with (see point 1).
 Also, drop a brick (carefully) into your toilet tank to disperse some of the water, so that the tank fills up less.
 You’ll get the same pressure but will use less water.